Government agencies and officials rely on NAEGA as their vehicle for communicating policies and programs to the export grain industry.

 NAEGA OUTREACH is the Association’s newsletter, usually published each week.
 OUTREACH is available only to NAEGA members and contains information on NAEGA Actions and Member opportunities key policy issues and related news.

-NAEGA maintains a model contract for FOB (Free on Board) transactions at US ports.
+NAEGA maintains a model contract for FOB (Free on Board) transactions at U.S. ports.
 In addition, under the NAEGA contract and provisions of the Grain and Feed Trade Association (GAFTA) model contract terms, a NAEGA committee investigates the merits of any application made to the Association by a shipper for the issuance of any certificate or for the furnishing of any information relating to strikes, riots, lockouts, and embargoes, or other conditions affecting his contract and to approve the issuance of certificates or cables pursuant to, and in accordance with, the rules adopted by the Association and the committee’s own rules of procedure.
 Following you will find:

 NAEGA makes its services related to NAEGA Contracts available to everyone.
+Contract related education programs, dispute resolution and certifications are provided with guidance from our Contracts Committee.